jackrobertscott/authpack-client-190806/documents/api/Providers.md

 ## Overview

-The `provider` model is used to group a user to a workspace.
+The `provider` model is used to group a account to a group.

 - [Setup](#Model)
 - [Provider model](#Model)